lightning/bolts/03-transactions.md

-a.k.a.# BOLT #3: Bitcoin Transaction and Script Formats
+# BOLT #3: Bitcoin Transaction and Script Formats

 This details the exact format of on-chain transactions, which both sides need to agree on to ensure signatures are valid.
 That is, the funding transaction output script, commitment transactions, and the HTLC transactions.